Peer-Stevens/peer-server/README.md

 DB_USERNAME - your MongoDB username
 DB_PASSWORD - your password for the connected MongoDB database
 DB_NAME - the name of the MongoDB database you are using to run Peer
-DB_ENV - the enviorment that MongoDB will connect to (local or atlas)
+DB_ENV - the environment that MongoDB will connect to (local or atlas)
 PLACES_API_KEY - the Google Places API key

 ### Detailed Prerequisite